AidanE122/PyTrader/README.md

 # PyTrader
 Welcome, and thank you for using PyTrader!

+Please make sure you read all the way through this document as well as 'packages.txt' before starting PyTrader.
+This will help to reduce potential errors when setting up the bot.

 Please make sure you have the newest version of Python installed before proceeding any further through the instructions...
 (Latest Python version can be downloaded from https://www.python.org/downloads/)